This is our most complete and updated guide on climate change.

 They may also point to the short timespan that most recent climate studies are based on, as well as the the uncertainties, limitations, flaws and inconsistencies in some data, studies and tools used to analyse climate change.

 What Is The Main Question Posed About Climate Change?

-- Whether the recent warming trend we are seeing since 1880 (where global average surface temperature has increased 0.8 to 1 degree celcius up until the present – 2019) is caused primarily by greenhouse gas emissions from human activities (mainly from the burning of fossil fuels), or whether it’s primarily from natural factors/natural variability
+Whether the recent warming trend we are seeing since 1880 (where global average surface temperature has increased 0.8 to 1 degree celsius up until 2019) is caused primarily by greenhouse gas emissions from human activities (mainly from the burning of fossil fuels), or whether it’s primarily from natural factors

 What Is The Current Consensus On Climate Change?

-- There is currently a consensus (from various scientists and organisations), based on all the lines of data and evidence available to us that have been studied and processed, that human emissions are extremely likely the cause of the climate warming over the last century or so (and natural factors are not)
+There is currently a consensus (from different scientists, researchers and organisations around the world), based on all the lines of data and evidence available, that human emissions are extremely likely (greater than 95 percent probability) the main cause of the current climate warming trend over the last century or so (and natural factors are not)